irfandfr/nest-graph/README.md

 Once installed, connect to the PostgreSQL server and create a database specifically for this project.

+Before running the project install all the neccesary packages.

 ```bash
 $ npm install
 ```

-setup your local environment, you can see the example in the ``local.env`` file
+Before running the project, setup your local environment, you can see the example in the ``local.env`` file

 ```bash
 DB_HOST=YOUR_HOST